James Miller G3RUH

 Figure 14.
 Stereo-B signal spectrum, remotely downloaded for analysis.
 White dots and lines on the plot show where power measurements are made, leading to the estimates at the top of the plot.
 Here the Eb/No is estimated to be 15.5 dB, which corresponds to a Symbol Error Rate of under 0.1%, a normal strong signal.
 Checking these data is important, as it quickly allows the system performance to be monitored for problems.

-Thus, under good conditions there is a performance margin of 13 dB.
+Thus, under good conditions there is a performance margin of 13 to 15 dB.
 This is eroded several dB by rain, and in serious storms decoding can cease, but this is rare.

 In 2015, the spacecraft will be behind the Sun (April-June), with a high noisefloor and scintillation, so conditions will be challenging for everybody.
 This is acknowledged by the NASA/NOAA Stereo team, with who we are in regular discusssion.